 Slice the tomatoes into halves or if using a larger variety, into different size chunks.
 Season with a little salt and set aside whilst you prepare everything else.

-Place the frying pan on a high heat and when hot, add a small amount of oil, then place the steak in.
-You want to sear aggressively on each side for about 2 minutes, (this can make your kitchen pretty smoky, so get the extractor on or open a window).
+Place the frying pan on a high heat and when hot, add a small amount of Olive Oil, then place the steak in.
+You want to sear aggressively on each side for about 2 minutes, (this can make your kitchen pretty smoky, so put the extractor fan on or open a window).
 This should give a rare to medium rare steak, so cook more if you prefer, but this cut of meat works best when not cooked too much.
 Take out of the pan and place on a warm plate to allow to rest.

 Mix the tomatoes, figs and basil together, season with a little salt and pepper then add the dressing and toss gently to combine.
 Divide between plates then crumble the Salted Ricotta on top.